 To request copies via mail, phone, in-person or fax

 - Submit the Copy Request Form.
 Click to download the form.
-The forms may be sent in the mail, handed in at the public room viewing window, or faxed to the court at 541.776.7057.
+The forms may be sent in the mail, handed in at the Records/Archives desk, or faxed to the court at 541.776.7057.

 - Call in your request to the court at 541.776.7171 ext.
 188. When a request is called in a staff member will ask the questions listed on the Copy Request Form.

 - In person request.
-Fill out the Copy Request Form at the public room viewing window on the 1st floor of the Justice Building.
+Fill out the Copy Request Form at the Records/Archives area in the basement of the Justice Building.

 What is the difference between regular, certified, and exemplified copies?